-Starting a new year is the perfect time to have your child share about their life!
+“Everyday” is the perfect time to have your child share their life!

 Children love stories and hearing interesting stories about family members or friends help children feel more connected to those around them.
-Children love to hear stories about when they were younger as well as stories about when their parents were little kids.
+Children love to listen to stories about when they were younger as well as stories about when their parents were little kids.

 A Look Back at This Year

 Now is the perfect time to have your child reflect on what they did last year.
 For a child who is four — thinking about what they were like when they were three allows them to rejoice in their growth.
 Now is the perfect time to also work on helping your child understand his/her emotions.

 If your child gets stuck working on an emotion, take that same feeling from your childhood and expand on it, so he sees the rich language and expressions of your childhood event.

 Sometimes the more complex an emotion is, the more likely that you might need to share that feeling from your childhood for your child to understand.
 Also, this allows you to connect with your child.
 If your child can understand how you felt when you were his age, it builds on family connections.

 Your child can develop better listening skills and learn to ask questions during story times.
 You children hear new words as they listen to stories, which can help build their vocabulary.
 Children who listen to lots of stories learn how stories work.
 They learn that characters solve problems and how stories begin and end.
 This helps them understand other stories they will read later in their school years.